 Meet the Officers!

-Lin Winton is the PEFSA Membership Chair, and the coordinator for the Independent Inquiry and Quantitative Reasoning Flags in Undergraduate Studies.
+Lin Winton (she/her/hers) is the PEFSA Membership Chair, and the coordinator for the Independent Inquiry and Quantitative Reasoning Flags in the School of Undergraduate Studies.
 Her childhood as a mixed, questioning kid in rural Texas makes her ever-thankful for the accepting, diverse community that PEFSA provides.
 Since arriving at UT in 2005 for her Ph.D. in molecular biology, she has been a graduate student, a teaching assistant, faculty, and staff.
 She believes in trying most things and failing often.